mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

         process](#additional-data-on-alien-drama-process)
     -   [Evidence of impact of the alien drama in interview data and recordings](#evidence-of-impact-of-the-alien-drama-in-interview-data-and-recordings)
--   [The impact of playing games and ongoing play-testing](#the-impact-of-playing-games-and-ongoing-play-testing)
--   [Game playing at start of program - no observations but sets context](#game-playing-at-start-of-program---no-observations-but-sets-context)
 -   [The impact of tools, documentation and emerging technical processes](#the-impact-of-tools-documentation-and-emerging-technical-processes)
     -   [Impact of Code Playgrounds and Phaser and a Javascript